-Current version Previous version Summary of changes made [January 2024] Modifications to use of Chance, Choice, Reflection.
+Current version Previous version Summary of changes made Sept 2024 Modification to lunch time corrections from 25 mins to 20 mins Modification to the section 'Hair Styles' - removal of any reference to beards and moustache Modification to the section Jewellery - added a 'stud earring' is acceptable in response to recent student ministry proposal.
+Modification to section 'On time' - added conversation with parents and carers will take place for persistent lates before 20 min lunch time corrections are issued Updated Levelled support strategies Added Offsite Direction guidance January 2024 Modifications to use of Chance, Choice, Reflection.
 Timescales students spend in Reflection adjusted to reflect the philosophy of a 'fresh start' every day.
 3 consecutive sessions spent in reflection has been removed and modified to 'end of the school day with an additional 30 mins at the end of the school day'.
 This means all students have a 'fresh start' the next day.
-Equipment modified to include a Little Lever Book Mark and mini-whiteboard pen [September 2023] Updated information regarding the use of Chance Choice Reflection and alteration of after school corrections to lunchtime.
+Equipment modified to include a Little Lever Book Mark and mini-whiteboard pen September 2023 Updated information regarding the use of Chance Choice Reflection and alteration of after school corrections to lunchtime.
 Removal of Reflection +.
-Update on Mountain Rescue and Base Camps [September 2022] Updated information regarding the use of Reflection +.
-Changes to length of Corrections to reflect current 30 minute and 60 minute Correction times.
+Update on Mountain Rescue and Base Camps September 2022 Updated information regarding the use of Reflection +.
+Changes to length of Corrections to reflect current 30 minute and 60-minute Correction times.
 Modifications to the Phone Free Policy.
 Update to language used around suspensions to reflect national change from Fixed term Exclusion.
-[September 2021] Existing policy re-written September 2021.
+September 2021 Existing policy re-written September 2021.
 To be reviewed September 2022